Specification Mining for Smart Contracts with Trace Slicing and Predicate Abstraction: Introduction

 However, the way smart contracts behave poses new challenges for mining automata-based behavioral models.
 As they are usually deployed on public blockchain networks, smart contracts handle multiple user interactions simultaneously.
 Therefore, the execution traces recorded in contract transaction histories consist of interleaving events triggered by different user interactions and may belong to different sessions.
 Since there does not exist a standard approach for managing user sessions, the execution traces cannot be easily separated for independent interactions.
 Moreover, predicate abstraction is crucial in deriving compact but accurate automata.
 Yet, the choice of predicates remains challenging and is often tightly tied with the specific analysis tasks.
 The predicate abstraction techniques used in computing state abstractions must be tailored to take into account the specific data structures and runtime environments of smart contracts.
 To mine more accurate automata specification efficiently for smart contracts, we propose a specification mining algorithm powered by trace slicing and predicate abstraction~\cite{graf1997construction}.
 The contract specification mining process is preceded by a slicing of the transaction histories.
 We perform trace slicing on the transaction histories via a parametric binding learned from the existing test suites.
 A slice of history is a sequence of inter-related transactions, e.g., all transactions related to one specific trade session.
 Smart contract transaction histories, being stored persistently on blockchain, record all past function executions since the contract deployment.
 To find suitable predicate candidates for state abstraction, we use a statistical inference technique~\cite{daikon,Liu2022IAD} to generate a set of dynamic invariants, based on the transaction histories.
 Then, we follow the \cegar (CEGAR) approach~\cite{clarke2000counterexample} to perform a lazy state abstraction, and introduce \minimalabstraction to ensure the automata specification is accurate and simple.
 Finally, our automata specification subsumes all observed invocation sequences and at the same time preserves its generality.

 In summary, we make the following contributions.
 First, we formalize the specification mining problem for smart contracts.
 Second, we propose a CEGAR-based specification mining algorithm, powered by trace slicing and predicate abstraction.
 Third, we implement our approach in tool~\tool and evaluate it on eleven well-studied Azure benchmark smart contracts and six popular real-world DApp smart contracts.
-The experiments indicate that the mined specifications are precise and useful for DApp development.
+The experiments indicate that the mined specifications are precise and useful for DApp development and can enhance symbolic analysis of smart contracts in achieving higher code coverage and detecting more issues within smaller number of function call sequences and speeding up symbolic execution by up to 56\,\% by enforcing trace slicing.
 The benchmarks, raw results, and source code are available at: {\website}.

 \paragraph{Organization} The rest of the paper is organized as follows. \Cref{sec:background} provides the background. \Cref{sec:glance} illustrates our approach through an example. \Cref{sec:algorithm} introduces our specification mining algorithm, followed by the implementation and evaluation in \cref{sec:eval}.
 We compare with the related work in \cref{sec:related} and conclude the paper in \cref{sec:conclusion}.